swirlai/docker-compose/updaters/README.md

 The basic process is as follows:
 1. Login to Docker Hub using the provided account invite
 2. Go to [Account Settings](https://hub.docker.com/settings/security)
-3. Create a new Personal Access Token (PAT) with the following scopes:
+3. Go to the "Access Tokens" section
-   - `read:packages`
+4. Create a new Personal Access Token (PAT) with `Read-Only` scope (not the `Public Repo Read-Only` scope)
-4. Store that access token securely.
+5. Store that access token securely.
-5. Use the username and PAT to authenticate with the updater script when prompted.
+6. Use the username and PAT to authenticate with the updater script when prompted.

 ## Restoring from Backup